uQr/cordova-docs/getting-started/tutorial-ionic.md

 To target Windows 10 in the app, you need to:
 * Use VS install program to install the Universal Windows App Development Tools (optional software).
 * In the configuration designer, select Cordova 5.1.1 and, in the Windows tab, choose Windows 10.
-However, if you target Windows 10 in the app, note that you may get errors loading partial pages, such as this unhandled exception.
+However, if you target Windows 10 in the app, note that you may get errors loading partial pages in Ionic apps, such as this unhandled exception.

 ![unhandled exception](media/ionic-unhandled-exception.png)